jrising/prospectus-tools/gcp/extract/config-docs.md

 ## `output-dir`

-Directory to write output quantile files
+Directory to write output quantile files.

+## `output-file`

+Alternative to `output-dir`, where all results are always written to a single file.

 ## `file-organize` (subset of rcp, ssp, region, year)